-12. John W. Henry – Liverpool
+13. John W. Henry – Liverpool

-Despite having a star-studded team with the likes of Mohamed Salah, Trent Alexander Arnold, and Virgil Van Dijk, the team lacks the bench strength to dominate in case of any injury.
+Despite having a star-studded team with the likes of Mohamed Salah, Trent Alexander Arnold, and Virgil Van Dijk, the team lacks the bench strength to dominate in case of any injury, which we have seen this season at times.
 Liverpool’s net spend is extremely low compared to their rivals and this is something very much disliked by Liverpool fans.

-10. Steve Parish, Josh Harris and David Blitzer – Crystal Palace
+12. Steve Parish, Josh Harris and David Blitzer – Crystal Palace

 Under the ownership of Steve Parish, Crystal Palace became a regular team in the Premier League.
 They have made a mark in English football, but the question still remains whether they are moving in the forward direction, or backward direction, or whether they are just stagnant.
 To become more lethal, Palace needs to spend some money and look for a place in European competitions.

-9. Guo Guangchang – Wolverhampton Wanderers
+11. Guo Guangchang – Wolverhampton Wanderers

 Guangchang is the founder and co-chair of Fosun International, the group which completed a 2016 takeover of Wolverhampton Wanderers.
 They have always invested in their squad which is why they have had a fairly consistent team in the Premier League over the last few years.

-7. Evangelos Marinakis – Nottingham Forest
+9. Evangelos Marinakis – Nottingham Forest

 Evangelos Marinakis is a Greek media tycoon and bought Nottingham Forest in 2017 given his keen interest in football.
 Five years on from its acquisition, Nottingham Forest has returned to the Premier League for the first time in 23 years.
 He pledged to provide the investment required for the club to sustain itself in the Premier League.
 He was true to his words as Nottingham Forest made 29 signings in the two transfer windows of the 2022-23 season.